About Susan Allen Panzica

 I’m a Jewish Jersey girl and came to know the Lord Jesus Christ as my Messiah at 24 years old.
 God met me right where I was – on the dance floor in a bar!
 It’s been a joyous journey ever since, well with a few non-joyous moments, but who’s counting?
 I gladly interrupted a career in NYC with the U.S. Customs Service (I was a Jewish tax collector!) to marry my chiropractor husband, work in his office, and raise a family – one precious girl, one precocious boy.

-Now they’re both out of college, and we’re empty-nesters filling our freed time with writing and music.
-I’m the writer, and he’s a worship leader and classic rock guitarist with The Solid Rock Band.
+Now we’re empty-nesters filling our freed time with writing and music.
+I’m the writer, and he’s a worship leader and classic rock guitarist with The Cross Revolution Band.
 The official bio says I’m a speaker, Bible study leader, Sunday school teacher, discipler, and writer of the devotional blog Eternity Café.
 But for me, it all boils down to bringing an eternal perspective to earthly matters.

 • He has planted eternity in the human heart.
 Eccl.
 3:11